 Organizations for General Mental Health

-The following organizations are all-encompassing and offer information and resources for mental health and mental illness in general.
+The following mental health charities and organizations are all-encompassing and offer information and resources for mental health and mental illness in general.
 These are great starting points when you need nearly any type of mental health information.

 1. American Psychiatric Association (APA)